jaszczw/set-fetch/README.md

 #README

+Project idea is to retrieve and display most basic data about lego sets.
+It should display data like current price on some popular auctions sites, ppb (price per brick), pieces count, rating.
+There will be more info available as more lego services will be integrated into this project.

 ##What's new:

+v 0.0.4
+- Support for brickset in GET response
+- Deployed onto heroku on [fetch-lego-set](https://fetch-lego-set.herokuapp.com/)
+- Supports basic modularity, in case for example brickset/rebrickable handling were to be extracted it shouldn't be too much of a hassle.

 v 0.0.3
 - Fetches data from allegro ordering by price and filtering by category 'Lego'
 - Separated files into smaller modules, configs defined per module.